 Wirex Card Fees

-ATM-usage results in a fixed fee of 3.50 on the withdrawn amount.
+ATM-usage results in a fixed fee of USD 2.50 per withdrawal.
 This might be disadvantageous in countries where the normal ATM-machines only allow smaller amounts of withdrawals (USD 20 for instance).
 In such scenarios, in order to withdraw a larger amount you need to withdraw several times, thus triggering the fixed fee each time.
 You can usually avoid this by just going to a local bank at the relevant place.
 Local banks normally permit higher withdrawals.
 In any event, the ATM-fee is not particularly high.

-If not, check out one of the other epic cryptocurrency debit cards in our cryptocurrency debit card list.
+But if not, check out one of the other epic cryptocurrency debit cards in our crypto debit card list.
 Good luck!